christopherreay/thisEqualsThat_frontEnd/README.md

 #### Blueprints as compositions of other Blueprints
 By Example:
-> A power station burns coal to produce energy, with efficiency 70%<br>
+A power station burns coal to produce energy, with efficiency 70%<br>
 Another power station might burn gas with some efficiency 73%<br>

-> The efficiency % defines a relationship between the energy output *by the fuel*<br>
+The efficiency % defines a relationship between the *energy output by the fuel*<br>
-    and the *usable electrical energy* output by the power station<br>
+and the *usable energy input to the power station*<br>

-> The Architect allows the user to ask the question:<br>
+The Architect allows the user to ask the question:<br>
-    *If I need 100 KwH of energy, how much CO2 will that produce*<br>
+>  *If I need 100 KwH of energy, how much CO2 will that produce*<br>
   through defining the efficiency relation between the two blueprints (e.g. power station and coal)<br>

 #### Linking Blueprints through Units